jbcodeforce/ML-studies/docs/genAI/rag.md

 1. Response is sent back to the user.

 ???- Info "Embeddings"
     **Embeddings** are vectors of numbers that represent an underlying concept.
 The numbers intend to capture the attributes of the object.
 Dense embeddings were introduced by Google’s **word2vec** (Mikolov et al) in 2014.
 This transformation of word to vector, gives the capability to compute arithmetics with words, like **similarity** computation.
 Vectors that are closer together mean they represent semantically similar concepts.
 With embeddings, we are representing things in a high-dimensional space (dimensions are the count of numbers a vector has), and we are giving each element a place and direction in space.
+See [this basic code]() which uses `SentenceTransformer all-MiniLM-L6-v2` model to encode sentences of 100 tokens, construct from a markdown file.

 RAG systems work well because LLMs has the in-context learning capability, which allows models to use previously unseen data to perform accurate predictions without weight training.

 ??? practice "Domain specific vector store"
     The presence of mixed-domain data in the same vector store can introduce noise and potentially degrade performance.
     Isolating vector stores for each domain can help maintain domain-specific information and improve model accuracy within individual domains

 ???- Info "In-context learning"
     Traditional machine learning models are typically trained on fixed datasets and do not adapt well to new data or tasks without retraining from scratch.
 With NLP in-context learning involves continually updating the model as new data becomes available.
 The techniques include online learning, transfer learning, fine-tuning, or using memory-based architectures.